gajjarv/PulsarSearch/README.md

 **Understanding SPANDAK output with ML**

-If the SPANDAK pipeline was ran with the ML code, then a separate text file which is similar to FRBcand is created named FRBcand_prob
+If the SPANDAK pipeline was ran with the ML code, then a separate text file which is similar to FRBcand is created named FRBcand_prob.
-The names of the first six columns with an added seventh column that now also shows probability of these candidate being a real FRB.
+In this file, the first six columns are the same as mentioned above with an added seventh column that now also shows probability of that candidate being a real FRB.

 Furthermore, along now the code also produce plots for candidate that starts with ..